 "The Light Chimes"• Wingfield Park Amphitheater, Reno NV

-Mixed Media: Acrylic, stainless steel, copper, electronics and software
+Mixed Media: Acrylic, stainless steel, steel, electronics and software

-"The Light Chimes" (video) is a light sculpture for the Wingfield Park Ampitheater in downtown Reno, October 2017 thru March 2018.
+Now in its fourth year, "The Light Chimes" (video) is a light sculpture for the Wingfield Park Ampitheater in downtown Reno, November 2018 thru March 2019.

 "The Light Chimes" is produced with sponsorship from the City of Reno Arts and Culture Commission.

 Mixed Media: LED strips, PVC, electronics and software • 100' x 20'

 A site-specific light sculpture for select underwater environments.